spawnmarvel/quickguides/amqp/Readme.md

 Open the .crt in Notepad and copy contents of all files in reverse order and paste them into the new file.

 Example: (Intermediate 3, Intermediate 2,) Intermediate 1, Root Certificate.
+This is reverse order.

 ### Extra Note:
 For this test, I followed: Manually Generating a CA, Certificates and Private Keys: